c-kendrick/SkyFactions2/README.md

 ### 4. Event-Driven Combat State Machine
 PvP is entirely governed by a custom state machine that tracks diplomatic relations (Alliances, Wars, Neutrality) and intercepts damage events in real-time.
 * **O(1) Combat Resolution:** Active wars are cached in a `HashMap<String, List<String>> warringPlayers`.
 When a damage event fires, the plugin performs an immediate O(1) lookup to determine if the interaction is legally permitted by the state machine.
-* **Comprehensive Interception:** Listens to `EntityDamageByEntityEvent` to intercept and cancel unauthorized damage, specifically casting and calculating edge cases for `Arrow` and `ThrownPotion` to trace damage back to the original shooter.
+* **Comprehensive Interception:** Listens to `EntityDamageByEntityEvent` to intercept and cancel unauthorised damage, specifically casting and calculating edge cases for `Arrow` and `ThrownPotion` to trace damage back to the original shooter.

 ### 5. Custom YAML Data Persistence
 Avoids the overhead of a heavy SQL database by implementing a highly segmented, bespoke YAML File I/O system tailored for Minecraft's lifecycle.
-* **Data Segmentation:** Separates internal application state (`factions.yml`) from user-specific metadata (`data.yml`) to prevent file lock contention and optimize read/write times during server saves.
+* **Data Segmentation:** Separates internal application state (`factions.yml`) from user-specific metadata (`data.yml`) to prevent file lock contention and optimise read/write times during server saves.
 * **Safe Reloads:** Implements custom `DataManager` and `FactionsManager` classes with fallback `InputStreamReader` logic to ensure data integrity during hot-reloads.

 ---